MYKEL7/one-click-hugo-cms/site/content/post/brewing-chemex.md

 Here is how you can make it rewarding.

-## The little secrets of Shopping Routine
+## Our little secrets of a good shopping Routine

 Here’s three important tips you need to make that routine effortless: